jzgi/chainsmart/README.md

-# Introduction

-ChainSmart (品链供销) is a decentralized agricultural supply & marketing platform system.
+ChainSmart (品链供销) is a decentralized agricultural supply & market retail platform system.
+This is a master-nodal project.